Taste Your Way Around New Zealand’s Wineries

 This winemaking region combines two provinces south of Auckland.
 ProducingChardonnay, Cabernet Sauvignon and Sauvignon Blanc, Waikato – Bay of Plenty has small vineyard plantations that are steadily growing.
 There is not much choice in wine tours in this region, so a self-drive tour of the wineries in between visiting beautiful beaches or going black water rafting is your best option.

-Wine tour operator in Waikato – Bay of Plenty: Tauranga Tasting Tours.
+Wine tour operator in Waikato – Bay of Plenty: Tauranga Tasting Tours (more info on Viator and Tripadvisor).